-Olga M., born in 1925: “Once the Jews had been shot, the Germans started to persecute local population.
-All young girls and boys, born from 1923 to 1925, were rounded-up and taken by force to Germany.
+Olga M., born in 1925: “Once the Jews had been shot, the Germans started to persecute the local population.
+All young girls and boys, born from 1923 to 1925, were rounded-up and taken away to Germany.
 Some managed to run and hide during the raids, but many of us were taken.
 I was arrested by the police, put on the truck along with the others.
 We were first taken by truck to Dubrovno.
 In Dubrovno, we were put in cattle wagons and taken to Germany.
-As far as I can remember we were taken somewhere close to Essen, but I don’t know exactly where we were.
+As far as I can remember, we were taken somewhere close to Essen, but I don’t know exactly where we were.
 We had to work in a camp, doing laundry.”
-(Witness n°1045, interviewed in Bayevo, on November 2nd 2019)
+(Witness n°1045, interviewed in Bayevo, on November 2, 2019)

 “Many Jews lived in the village of Bayevo before the war.
 Once the district was occupied by Germans, they proceeded to shoot the entire Jewish population.
 The following Jewish families were shot: [the list of victims].”
 [Deposition of Leonid S. given to the State Extraordinary Commission (ChGK)]; RG.22-002M: GARF 7021-84-6]

 Bayevo is located 40km east of Orsha, close to the Russian border.
 The village was first mentioned in documents in 1560.
-The first records about the Jewish community go back to the early 19th century.
-In 1861 only 168 Jews lived here.
-By 1897 the community grew up to 505 Jews, making up more than a half of the local population.
+The first records regarding the Jewish community go back to the early 19th century.
+In 1861, only 168 Jews lived in the village.
+By 1897, the community had grown to 505 Jews, making up more than a half of the local population.
 The majority of Jews lived off small scale trade or handicrafts, working as shoemakers, tailors, carpenters and blacksmiths.
 There were two bakeries, a windmill, as well as six shops that were owned by Jews.
 With the creation of the kolkhozes, many Jews started to work in agriculture.
 As a result of the immigration to bigger towns, the size of the Jewish population decreased.
 Thus, in 1923, only 243 Jews (33% of the total population) lived in the village.
 There was a synagogue and a heder.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?